inBeat/inbeat-website/content/top-influencers/tiktok/beauty/united-states/boston/_index.md

 ---
-title: Top 10 Beauty TikTok Influencers In Boston In 2023
+title: Top 10 Beauty TikTok Influencers In Boston In 2024
 description: >-
-  Find top beauty TikTok influencers in Boston in 2023.
+  Find top beauty TikTok influencers in Boston in 2024.
 Most popular hashtags: #fyp #beauty #boston #love.
 platform: TikTok
-hits: 7
+hits: 8
-text_top: Analyze the most popular TikTok influencers on inBeat.
+text_top: Analyze the top-rated TikTok influencers on inBeat.
-text_bottom: Our search engine aggregates 7 TikTok influencers like this in Boston, United States for you to connect with.
+text_bottom: inBeat holds 8 TikTok influencers like this in Boston, United States for you to pitch.
 profiles:
   - username: "beautifyfairy"
     fullname: >-